Bengal Sultanate: Literature and painting

 Muslim poets were writing in the Bengali language by the 15th century.
 By the turn of the 16th century, a vernacular literature based on concepts of Sufism and Islamic cosmology flourished in the region.
 Bengali Muslim mystic literature was one of the most original in Islamic India.

 With Persian as an official language, Bengal witnessed an influx of Persian scholars, lawyers, teachers and clerics.
 It was the preferred language of the aristocracy and the Sufis.
 Thousands of Persian books and manuscripts were published in Bengal.
 The earliest Persian work compiled in Bengal was a translation of Amrtakunda from Sanskrit by Qadi Ruknu'd-Din Abu Hamid Muhammad bin Muhammad al-'Amidi of Samarqand, a famous Hanafi jurist and Sufi.
 During the reign of Ghiyasuddin Azam Shah, the city of Sonargaon became an important centre of Persian literature, with many publications of prose and poetry.
 The period is described as the "golden age of Persian literature in Bengal".
 Its stature is illustrated by the Sultan's own correspondence with the Persian poet Hafez.
 When the Sultan invited Hafez to complete an incomplete ghazal by the ruler, the renowned poet responded by acknowledging the grandeur of the king's court and the literary quality of Bengali-Persian poetry.

 Manuscript paintings depict the fashion and architecture of the Bengal Sultanate.
 Persian manuscripts with paintings are a key artistic hallmark of the Bengal Sultanate.
-One of the best-known examples of this heritage is the Sharafnama published by Sultan Nusrat Shah in the middle of the 16th century.
+One of the best-known examples of this heritage is Sultan Nasrat Shah's copy of Nizami's Iskandar Nama.
+The manuscript was published sometime during Nasrat Shah's reign, lasting from 1519 to 1538.
 It includes epic poetry by Nizami Ganjavi about the conquests of Alexander the Great.

 In the 15th century, the court scholar Nur Qutb Alam pioneered Bengali Muslim poetry by establishing the Dobhashi tradition, which saw poems written half in Persian and half in colloquial Bengali.
 The invocation tradition saw Islamic figures replacing the invocation of Hindu gods and goddesses in Bengali texts.
 The literary romantic tradition saw poems by Shah Muhammad Sagir on Yusuf and Zulaikha, as well as works of Bahram Khan and Sabirid Khan.
 The Dobhashi culture featured the use of Arabic and Persian words in Bengali texts to illustrate Muslim stories.
 Epic poetry included Nabibangsha by Syed Sultan, Janganama by Abdul Hakim and Rasul Bijay by Shah Barid.
 Sufi literature flourished with a dominant theme of cosmology.
 Bengali Muslim writers produced translations of numerous Arabic and Persian works, including the Thousand and One Nights and the Shahnameh.

 Hindu poets from the period included Maladhar Basu, Bipradas Pipilai and Vijay Gupta.